finbourne/lusid-sdk-java/sdk/docs/CounterpartiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CounterpartiesApi apiInstance = apiFactory.build(CounterpartiesApi.class);

         CounterpartiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(CounterpartiesApi.class);
         String scope = "scope_example"; // String | The scope of the Counterparty Agreement to retrieve.
         String code = "code_example"; // String | The name of the Counterparty Agreement to retrieve the data for.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Counterparty Agreement.
 Defaults to return the latest version if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // GetCounterpartyAgreementResponse result = apiInstance.getCounterpartyAgreement(scope, code, asAt).execute(opts);

             GetCounterpartyAgreementResponse result = apiInstance.getCounterpartyAgreement(scope, code, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {